Sustainable seafood? Is it a kind of seafood? What about Ocean Wise?

 Grind into a paste

-12 - 15 dried red chillies (I combined dried red chillies and dried new Mexico chilies)
+12 - 15 dried red chillies (I combined dried red chillies and driednew Mexico chilies)

 6 shallots